Bekalah/codex-14499/README_RENDERER.md

 Colors come from `data/palette.json`.
 If the file is missing the renderer falls back to a safe default and notes this inline.

+## Geometry Constants

+Numerology values (3,7,9,11,22,33,99,144) may be tweaked in `data/geometry.json`.
+Missing file reverts to the default set encoded in `index.html`.

 ## ND-safe Design

 - No motion or autoplay